Subungual Hematoma (Bleeding Under Nail) (cont.)

-- If trauma is severe (for example, an open wound of the surrounding soft tissue including the nail and nail bed), the nail bed laceration can be stitched closed after the nail is partially or completely removed.
+If trauma is severe (for example, an subungual hematoma of the surrounding soft tissue including the nail and nail bed), the nail bed laceration can be stitched closed after the nail is partially or completely removed.

 Must Read Articles Related to Subungual Hematoma (Bleeding Under Nail)